payola/Payola/README.md

 ### Package cz.payola.common.entities

-The package includes classes representing the basic entities (user, analysis, plugin, etc.) that ensure the core functionality of Payola.
+This package includes classes representing the basic entities (user, analysis, plugin, etc.) that ensure the core functionality of Payola.
 Each entity has its own ID (string-based, 128-bit UUID) and can be stored in a relational database (see the [data package](#data) for more information).

 #### Package cz.payola.common.entities.plugins